 Before shipment, the importer must first ensure that they:

 - Register their company name in Nigeria and hence have a Certificate of Incorporation/Registration in Nigeria.

-- Register the company with the Federal Inland Revenue Services (FIRS) with an up-to-date proof of Tax Payments, upon which a Tax Identification Number (TIN Number) is allotted, with a valid e-mail address tagged to it.
+- Register their company with the Federal Inland Revenue Services (FIRS) with an up-to-date proof of Tax Payments, upon which a Tax Identification Number (TIN Number) is allotted, with a valid e-mail address tagged to it.

-Step 2: The importer activates the PC on the online single window.
+- The importer activates the PC on the online single window.

-Step 7: The importer activates the SONCAP Certificate and applies for PAAR issuance on the Nigeria Single Window for Trade.
+- The importer activates the SONCAP Certificate and applies for PAAR issuance on the Nigeria Single Window for Trade.

 If you need any more details on the importation process into Nigeria, please contact us.